 I say this only to show my perspective which may reveal some of my bias.
 This is important when discussing individual bias and bias in politics.
 I’m biased.
 You are biased.
 We all are biased.
-We are biased in different ways that has an affect on what we read, who we believe, what we watch and how we think.
-I hope we can understand that bias isn’t something to hide from, but something we can learn about our selves.
+We are biased in different ways that has an effect on what we read, who we believe, what we watch and how we think.
+I hope we can understand that bias isn’t something to hide from, but something we can learn about ourselves.